project-jedi/jcl/jcl/docs/Readme.txt

-It is also possible to insert JCL debug data programmatically to the executable file by using MakeJclDbg command line tool in jcl\examples\vcl\delphitools folder.
+It is also possible to insert JCL debug data programmatically to the executable file by using MakeJclDbg command line tool in jcl\examples\windows\delphitools folder.
 You can study included makefiles which uses this tool for building delphitools examples.

-To help using JclDebug exceptional stack tracking in application simple dialog is provided in jcl\examples\debugextension\dialog folder.
+To help using JclDebug exceptional stack tracking in application simple dialog is provided in jcl\experts\debug\dialog folder.
 The dialog replaces standard dialog displayed by VCL or CLX application when an unhandled exception occurs.
 It has additional Detailed button showing the stack, list of loaded modules and other system information.
 By adding the dialog to the application exceptional stack tracking code is automatically initialized so you don't have to care about it.
 You can